guptagroupstm/MacroQueue/docs/_sources/Tutorials/Expanding/Expanding.rst.txt

 Which Functions will Run
 --------------------------

-It is important to note that when a user expands multiple parameters, the macros are created such that the loops are nested.
+It is important to note that when a user inputs multiple values for numerical parameters, MacroQueue will 'expand' the macro into multiple macros, with each value, to the queue.
+The macros are created as if there is a for loop at the expanding function and every function below the expanding function is inside the loop.

 That is to say, if there are two functions each with 2 values, the first funciton will run twice and the second function will run four times (twice for each time the first function ran).